Local Dallas gym offers Parkinson’s patients hope

 PD can be difficult to diagnose because there’s no specific test for it.
 At UT Southwestern, our physicians base diagnosis on a patient’s medical history and a thorough neurological exam.
 We might ask patients to perform tasks to assess the agility of their arms and legs and evaluate muscle tone, gait, and balance.

-Certain tests can help confirm a PD diagnosis or rule out other conditions with symptoms that imitate Parkinson’s.
+Certain tests can help support a PD diagnosis or rule out other conditions with symptoms that imitate Parkinson’s.
 For example, DaTscan is an imaging test that reveals the level of dopamine in the brain, which is markedly decreased in patients with PD.
 DaTscan can help differentiate PD from essential tremor, in which brain dopamine levels do not change.

 In addition to the examination, the patient might be given a medication commonly used to treat Parkinson’s.
 Significant improvement with the medication – such as better management of walking, movement, and tremors – often confirms a diagnosis of PD.